-More than 4 in 5 people who have symptoms of COVID-19, the illness caused by the new coronavirus, get only mildly sick.
+More than 4 in 5 people who have symptoms of COVID-19, the illness caused by the coronavirus, get only mildly sick.
 But if you have ongoing health issues, including liver disease, the virus may be more likely to leave you seriously ill.

 Link Between COVID-19 and Your Liver

 Most people with COVID-19 symptoms get better on their own.
-And a sizeable number of people who catch the new coronavirus show no signs.
+And a sizeable number of people who catch COVID-19 show no signs.
 But a small portion of people do fall severely ill or die.
 They may get severe lung problems, such as pneumonia and ARDS (acute respiratory distress syndrome).
 Pneumonia can swell your airways and fill your lungs with fluid.
 That can lead to ARDS, which makes it hard or impossible for you to breathe.
 Some people may need a ventilator.

 Things that may raise your chances of severe COVID-19 include if you:

 - Have a weakened immune system because of HIV, autoimmune hepatitis, and organ transplant

 - Have type 2 diabetes

 - Have kidney disease with dialysis

 - Have a lung disease like asthma or COPD